 Benjamin James Reilly

-Benjamin Reilly has been an associate teaching professor at Carnegie Mellon University’s Qatar campus since 2004.
+Benjamin Reilly joined Carnegie Mellon University in Qatar in 2004.
 His published work encompasses an unusual variety of topics, including rail-building in Southern Florida, political discourse in revolutionary France and malarial fevers in Rome.
-Most recently, however, he has turned to the environmental history of the Arabian Peninsula, with a focus on human-landscape interactions and the complex interplay of social systems, human genetics, and disease.
+He has also delved into the environmental history of the Arabian Peninsula, with a focus on human-landscape interactions and the complex interplay of social systems, human genetics, and disease.

 Ph.D., Early Modern European history, University of Pittsburgh

 Ph.D.
 Certificate, Cultural Studies, University of Pittsburgh

 B.A., History, New College of the University of South Florida